spf-tools/spf-tools/README.md

   Available options:
-    -t TTL                     set Time To Live for DNS records -a TXT RECORD              set aditional TXT record to domain (can use multiples times)
+    -t TTL                     set Time To Live for DNS records -a TXT RECORD              set aditional TXT record to domain (can be used multiple times)

   Default values:
     TTL = 300